-The University of Utah Department of Orthopaedics Research Program accepts highly motivated students and trainees at all levels who are interested in gaining clinical and research experience with in musculoskeletal biology, bioengineering and clinical research.
+The University of Utah Department of Orthopaedics Research Program accepts highly motivated students and trainees at all levels who are interested in gaining clinical and research experience within musculoskeletal biology, bioengineering and clinical research and are pursuing a basic science, medical degree or health related graduate degree.

 We have multiple ongoing clinical trials and research projects at any given time.
 The goal of our research studies is to increase the scientific knowledge of the field, and ultimately to improve the quality of life in our patient population.